 The governing body of ICO is its General Assembly, usually held every three years, a Bureau takes care of daily activities in the meantime.

 The Bureau consists of the President, the Past-President, the Secretary General and the Associate Secretary, the Treasurer, and fifteen Vice-Presidents, (eight elected) of whom at least two are from industry.

 In order to serve and be representative of the optics community worldwide, ICO maintains contacts with its Members and with optical scientists in all countries and welcomes all new contacts.

 Together with the other societies involved, the International Commission for Optics contributes to the coordination of international activities in optics done by its members, such as in particular scientific meetings.

 In addition to its Congresses, ICO initiates international topical meetings, and acts as a cosponsor for a number of international scientific meetings organized by other bodies.
 All the update information on meetings with ICO participation is appearing on the special section at this web site.

-ICO has established a Committee for the Regional Development of Optics and has contacts with the International Centre for Theoretical Physics, ICTP, Trieste, Italy in order to find new ways to help to optical scientists and engineers in developing countries, in particular through the exchange of information and through the joint organisation of schools.
-Under a Proceedings Donation programme, some libraries in developing countries can receive copies of the proceedings of Conferences with ICO participation.
+ICO has established a Committee for the Regional Development of Optics and has contacts with the International Centre for Theoretical Physics, (ICTP) to find ways to help researchers in developing countries, in particular through the exchange of information and through the joint organisation of schools.

 Schools with ICO participation are of a typical duration two or three weeks, for the main benefit of optical scientists and engineers in non industrialised countries.
 The contribution of ICO is mainly in the form of support in establishing the programme and finding the appropriate instructors.